MicrosoftDocs/azure-ai-docs/articles/ai-studio/includes/create-projects.md

 1. Go to the **Home** page of [Azure AI Studio](https://ai.azure.com).
 If you are in a project, select **Azure AI Studio** at the top left of the page to go to the **Home** page.
 1. Select **+ New project**.
 1. Enter a name for the project.
+1. If you have a hub, you'll see it selected here.
+If you have access to more than one hub, you can select a different hub from the dropdown.
-1. Select a hub if you have one, or select **Create new hub** and supply a name.
+1. If you don't have a hub, a default one is created for you.
+If you want to change the default name, select **Create new hub** and supply a different name.

     :::image type="content" source="../media/how-to/projects/projects-create-details.png" alt-text="Screenshot of the project details page within the create project dialog." lightbox="../media/how-to/projects/projects-create-details.png":::

 1. Select **Create a project**.
-Or, if you want to customize the hub, follow the steps in the next section.
+Or, if you want to customize a new hub, follow the steps in the next section.

 ### Customize the hub